Logitech International (NASDAQ:LOGI) Releases FY 2022 Earnings Guidance

-Logitech International (NASDAQ:LOGI) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of – for the period.
+Logitech International (NASDAQ:LOGI) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $4.99 billion-$5.52 billion, compared to the consensus revenue estimate of $4.81 billion.

-A number of brokerages recently weighed in on LOGI.
-UBS Group reissued a neutral rating on shares of Logitech International in a research report on Monday, February 22nd.
-Citigroup upped their target price on shares of Logitech International from $110.00 to $130.00 in a report on Wednesday, January 20th.
-DA Davidson upped their target price on shares of Logitech International from $119.00 to $135.00 and gave the company a buy rating in a report on Tuesday, March 2nd.
-Morgan Stanley upped their target price on shares of Logitech International from $123.00 to $126.00 and gave the company an overweight rating in a report on Friday.
-Finally, Loop Capital upped their target price on shares of Logitech International from $112.00 to $120.00 and gave the company a buy rating in a report on Wednesday, January 20th.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and seven have given a buy rating to the stock.
-The company currently has an average rating of Buy and an average price target of $113.11.

-Logitech International (NASDAQ:LOGI) last posted its quarterly earnings results on Wednesday, April 28th.
-The technology company reported $1.45 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.05 by $0.40.
+Logitech International (NASDAQ:LOGI) last released its earnings results on Wednesday, April 28th.
+The technology company reported $1.45 earnings per share for the quarter, beating analysts’ consensus estimates of $1.05 by $0.40.
 Logitech International had a net margin of 18.31% and a return on equity of 38.26%.
-On average, analysts expect that Logitech International will post 3.99 earnings per share for the current year.
+On average, sell-side analysts predict that Logitech International will post 3.99 earnings per share for the current fiscal year.

+LOGI has been the topic of a number of research analyst reports.
+Morgan Stanley increased their price target on Logitech International from $123.00 to $126.00 and gave the stock an overweight rating in a report on Thursday.
+UBS Group reaffirmed a neutral rating on shares of Logitech International in a research report on Monday, February 22nd.
+Credit Suisse Group reaffirmed an outperform rating on shares of Logitech International in a research report on Tuesday, March 2nd.
+Wedbush reissued a neutral rating and issued a $120.00 price objective on shares of Logitech International in a report on Friday, April 23rd.
+Finally, Loop Capital lifted their price objective on Logitech International from $120.00 to $130.00 in a report on Monday.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and seven have issued a buy rating to the company.
+The company has an average rating of Buy and a consensus price target of $116.11.

-In related news, CEO Bracken Darrell sold 41,670 shares of the stock in a transaction dated Monday, March 1st.
-The shares were sold at an average price of $107.77, for a total transaction of $4,490,775.90.
-Following the completion of the transaction, the chief executive officer now directly owns 807,183 shares of the company’s stock, valued at $86,990,111.91.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Corporate insiders own 1.10% of the company’s stock.
+In other Logitech International news, CEO Bracken Darrell sold 41,670 shares of the business’s stock in a transaction on Monday, March 1st.
+The stock was sold at an average price of $107.77, for a total value of $4,490,775.90.
+Following the sale, the chief executive officer now directly owns 807,183 shares of the company’s stock, valued at $86,990,111.91.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+1.10% of the stock is currently owned by insiders.

 Logitech International SA is a holding company, which engages in design, manufacture, and marketing of peripherals for PCs, tablets and other digital platforms.
 It offers headsets, speakers, mice, keyboards, and webcams.
 The firm’s brand include Logitech, Jaybird, Ultimate Ears, Logitech G, ASTRO Gaming, and Blue Microphones.